 13th January 2021

 Following its release in the US, THE REASON I JUMP- an immersive film exploring the experiences of nonspeaking autistic people from around the world- has received incredible reviews.
-Ahead of its release to UK audiences in 2021, we take a closer look at this BFI and National Lottery supported film.
+To mark its release to UK audiences this June, we take a closer look at this BFI and National Lottery supported film.